allea78/dtdns-updater/README.md

 dtdns-updater
 =============
-Is a bash client that update hostname in dtdns.com.
+dtdns-updater is a bash GNU/Linux client that update you hostname/ip in dtdns.com.